COVID 19 UPDATE OCTOBER 27, 2021

 - Any previous paperwork regarding your pet

 Once you are here, we get a picture of your pet for our records.
-This is also displayed on our wall in the waiting room, and goes onto the New Friends section of our website gallery.
-Then you are ushered into your room.
+This is also displayed on our wall in the waiting room.